 Our wonderful Arighi Bianchi chef Geof (I know, we love it too!) was happy to share one of the cafe's all time favourite dishes - Seafood Thermidor - which is really easy to make (trust me, I'm rubbish in the kitchen and this was a doddle), but be prepared to fight over who licks out the sauce pan!

-Here's the recipe and some photos of my friend Becky cooking it, with the help (and kitchen) of our other friend Em.
-And if you've never tried cooking with friends before, I'd highly recommend it - one of the nicest afternoons ever, passing each other ingredients, sharing stories, tasting things as we went...
+Here's the recipe and some photos of our friend Becky cooking it, with the help (and kitchen) of our other friend Em.
+And if you've never tried cooking with friends before, we highly recommend it - one of the nicest afternoons ever, passing each other ingredients, sharing stories, tasting things as we went...

 Recipe for Seafood Thermidor